Mechanism Design for Value Maximizers: Robustness Value Maximizing Model in Internet Advertising

-In advertising slot auctions, a profit-maximizer's relative value for two slots depends only on the likelihood of a click.
-Significantly, this gives us an easy way to test Theorem~\ref{thm:robust} in practice, since we can compare the likelihood of a click between slots.
-Formally, if we directly apply the theorem to an advertising slot auction we get the following corollary: \begin{corollary}[of Theorem~\ref{thm:robust}] If $\alpha_i\geq\frac{\gamma}{\gamma+1}\alpha_{i+1}$ for all $i$ in a standard sponsored search auction, then no bidder with super-quasi-linear preferences and a ROI constraint of $\gamma$ wishes to lie under GSP pricing. \end{corollary} This claim gives conditions under which no bidder has an incentive to lie, independent of other bidders' bids; however, reality may be even stricter.
-Given bids, we can ask a simpler question of whether any bidder could possibly prefer to lie under current marketplace conditions: \begin{lemma} When no two bidders have the same score $\beta t$, and
+If we directly apply our theorem to this separable model we get the following conservative corollary stating that when the probability of a click drops substantially from slot $j$ to slot $j+1$, then a mild ROI constraint makes agents look like value maximizers: \begin{corollary}[of Theorem~\ref{thm:robust}] If $\frac{\alpha_j}{\alpha_{j+1}}\geq\frac{\gamma}{\gamma+1}$ for all $i$ in a standard sponsored search auction, then no bidder with super-quasi-linear preferences and a ROI constraint of $\gamma$ wishes to lie under GSP pricing. \end{corollary}

+This claim gives conditions under which no bidder has an incentive to lie, independent of other bidders' bids; however, using the bids of other agents may give sharper conditions.
+Given bids, we can ask a simpler question of whether any bidder could possibly prefer to lie under current marketplace conditions: